mauritssilvis/challenges/java/java-project-cli/README.md

 javac Main.java
 ```

-These commands will compile the Java code of `Main.java` into bytecode, which is then stored in the class file `Main.class` in the directory where the source code is located.
+These commands compile the Java code of `Main.java` into bytecode, which is then stored in the class file `Main.class` in the directory where the source code is located.

 As we will see, the class file, `Main.class`, cannot be executed from the folder in which it is stored.
 Moreover, Java source and class files are generally stored in different locations.